AI in Supply Chain Explained: Futurist & AI Expert Ian Khan on Logistics Optimization

 Sustainable Supply Chains: Transparency and Accountability

 In the modern global economy, supply chains stretch across continents, making the path from raw material to consumer complex and often opaque.
-Sustainable supply chains aim to address this complexity by incorporating principles of , social responsibility, and economic viability throughout the entire supply chain.
-The key to a truly sustainable supply chain lies in and accountability, ensuring that every link in the chain adheres to ethical practices and contributes to a sustainable future.
-Here's how businesses working towards more transparent and accountable supply chains.
+Sustainable supply chains aim to address this complexity by incorporating principles of environmental stewardship, social responsibility, and economic viability throughout the entire supply chain.
+The key to achieving a truly sustainable supply chain lies in transparency and accountability, ensuring that every link in the chain adheres to ethical practices and contributes to a sustainable future.
+Here’s how businesses are working towards more transparent and accountable supply chains.

 Supplier Engagement and Capacity Building: Building a sustainable supply chain requires collaboration with suppliers to meet sustainability standards.
 This involves engaging suppliers in continuous improvement processes, providing training, and sometimes investing in supplier capabilities to meet these standards.